Please do come along to our Open Evening to experience our wonderful school.

-We would like to take this opportunity to thank you for visiting and considering East Barnet School for your child.
+We would like to take this opportunity to thank you for considering East Barnet School for your child.

 Click the icon above to see what we are all about!
 This video was created by a former student and looks at all aspects of EBS life!